jsesc

 // → '["foo\\u0000bar",[1,"\\u00A9",{"foo":true,"qux":null}],42]'

-// Values that arent allowed in JSON are run through `JSON.stringify()`:
+// Values that aren’t allowed in JSON are run through `JSON.stringify()`:

 jsesc([ undefined, -Infinity ], {